IPadOS version history: iPadOS 15

 iPadOS 15 was released on September 20, 2021.
 It introduced an App Library, which automatically categorizes apps into one page, and also added the ability to place widgets on the home screen.
 Both features had previously only been available on the iPhone, with iOS 14.
 It also added a new multitasking user interface, with window controls to activate Split View, Slide Over, or full screen in one tap.
 Quick Notes allows users to create notes by swiping from the bottom right corner, from the Control Center, or with a keyboard shortcut.
 Tab Groups were added to Safari. iPadOS 15.4 added Universal Control: a user can use a Mac or iPad's keyboard and trackpad across all of their other Macs and iPads, by moving the mouse cursor past the edge of the screen in the direction of the other device.

 iPadOS 16

-iPadOS 16 was released on October 24, 2022.
+iPadOS 16 was released on October 24, 2022 as 16.1 instead of 16.0 (similar to how iPadOS 13 started off as version 13.1 instead of the usual 13.0).
 It included a new Weather app, Passkeys in Safari, and a new Stage Manager feature that enables more powerful multitasking. iPadOS 16.2 added the Freeform app, a digital whiteboard which can sync across Apple devices.

+iPadOS 17

+iPadOS 17 was released on September 18, 2023.
+It allowed for customization for, and adding of wallpapers, with just a held tap on the Lock Screen.

+iPadOS 18

+iPadOS 18 was released on September 16, 2024.
+It allowed users to change from Light mode to Dark mode, customize the home screen, lock screen and Control Centre and use Apple Intelligence.
+This update also introduces dynamic wallpapers that change with the time.

+iPadOS 26

+iPadOS 26 was introduced on June 9, 2025 as the first iPadOS version to use Apple's new year-based versioning scheme.
+It introduces Liquid Glass, the first major redesign of the operating system since iOS 7, based around the element of glass.
+The design language extends to all of Apple's other platforms, including iOS, macOS, watchOS, tvOS and visionOS, marking the first time Apple has used a unified design language across all of their operating systems.